County of Devon

 Some other Devon-based libraries, such as Exmouth, Newton Abbot and Bideford also have considerable local studies collections.

 The transfer of the collections formerly housed at the Westcountry Studies Library is a two stage process, and has started with the stock from the main reading room area.
 From Tuesday 2 October 2012 these reading room books, films and other materials will be housed at the Devon Heritage Centre and will be available there.
-The remaining local studies stock still held in the closed stack at the former Westcountry Studies Library premises will be transferred to the Heritage Centre in summer 2013, and until then will be available for pre-ordering, on a reservation basis.
+The remaining local studies stock still held in the closed stack at the former Westcountry Studies Library premises will be transferred to the Heritage Centre in Spring 2014, and until then will be available for pre-ordering, on a reservation basis.

 Research cannot be carried out by Devon Heritage Centre staff on behalf of enquirers, so any requests for research in these books should be referred to a private record agent or researcher.
 However, a photocopying and digital copying service – subject to copyright rules - will be available through Devon Heritage Services